-- dividends; - amounts included under IRC, Section 78; and - subpart F income as defined in IRC, Section 952.
+- · dividends: - amounts included under IRC, Section 78: - subpart F income as defined in IRC, Section 952; and - any item of income excluded or deducted from base income.

 Sales of tangible personal property are in Illinois if

 - the property is delivered or shipped from anywhere to a purchaser in Illinois, other than the United States government, regardless of the f.o.b. point or other conditions of the sale; - the property is shipped from Illinois to any place and the purchaser is the United States government; - the property is shipped from Illinois to another state and you are not taxable in the state of the purchaser or you did not file a tax return in the state of the purchaser; or - your salesperson operates out of an office in Illinois, and the property sold by the salesperson is shipped from a state in which you are not taxable, to a state in which you are not taxable.